 Eurolife Postdoc Mobility and Knowledge Exchange

-Researchers employed in any of the 9 institutions of Eurolife (at the time of application and exchange) can apply.
-These researchers must hold a PhD degree (completed within the last 8 years*).
-Also senior technicians, who are crucial to the analytical work in their research group are encouraged to apply.
+The call was open to researchers employed in any of the 9 institutions of Eurolife (at the time of application and exchange).
+These researchers must hold a PhD degree (completed within the last 8 years, considering the application’s submission deadline as the reference).
+Also senior technicians, who are crucial to the analytical work in their research group were encouraged to apply.

 2. Duration and amount of the grant

 The grant should be used towards travel, accommodation and subsistence costs (during the research exchange) for a period equal to or longer than 2 weeks* (10 working days).
-Proposals can be made for exchanges taking place during the funding period 1 March – 31 December 2021.
+Proposals were made for exchanges taking place during the funding period 1 March – 31 December 2022.
 The amount of the grant is 1,500€ (the number of grants is limited to 9).

 The Eurolife coordinating institution (University Medical Center Göttingen) will reimburse the grants to the home university of the researcher.
 After the grant period ends, unspent funds should be returned to University Medical Center Göttingen.